Pomax/js-schema-tools/README.md

 - values are automatically validated during creation/assignment
 - simple save mechanism (data is by definition valid, default values are not stored)

+- [TASK] come up with a way to say "read-only" in addition to "configurable" (for form purposes)

 - [TESTING] add form tests
 - [TESTING] add diff tests